 Here are five ways to maximize revenue when you reopen.

 1. Invite your best customers back first

-You know who your loyal clients are (and if you don’t, you can always pull the Big Spenders report).
+You know who your loyal clients are.
 This is the group you can consistently count on to grab extra product or come in for multiple services at once.
 Let them know how much they mean to your business and give them exclusive access to your waitlist first.
 (Don’t have a waitlist yet?
 Here’s why you absolutely need one.)